This year, I am trying out something brand new. I am meal planning.

 Here are some handy add-ons to enhance your meal planning, including pretty binder and magnet options, sparkle pencils to write in the meals and a check mark stamp to check each day off.
 I also found a magnetic fridge organizers to hold your writing utensils close by.
 Affiliate links are below, see full disclosure here.

 Since the menu is already planned for the week I have already looked over the recipes and made sure that I have all the ingredients and if not, I already made a trip to the store so they are readily available in our cupboards.

 It is satisfying

 Although my days are still hectic as a work at home mom, I have the satisfaction that dinner is planned and just that goes a long way in giving me the feeling of a larger sense of order throughout the day.
-Click the photo to grab your meal planning packet now:
+Below is a sample of what my meal planning packet looks like: